 - Reviewing and advising on the other party’s witness statements

 - Agreeing a list of issues, a chronology and/or cast list

 - Preparation and attendance at Final Hearing, including instructions to Counsel

-The stages set out above are an indication and if some of the stages above are not required your legal fees will be lower.
-You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
-This can also be arranged on your individual needs.
+The stages set out above are indicative stages only and if some of the stages above are not required your legal fees may be lower.
+You may wish to handle the claim yourself and only take our advice in relation to some of the stages.
+This can also be arranged based on your individual needs.